CollaborativeStudy/CollaborativeStudy.github.io/README.md

 <img class="ui fluid centered image" src="/screenshots/createStudySessionPage.png">
 Clicking on a day in the calendar results in a modal to create a study session on that day.
 Users will specify the session title, course, topic, start time and end time for their session.

-####Calendar
+####Public Calendar Page

 <img class="ui fluid centered image" src="/screenshots/calendarPage.png">
-The Calendar page is a visual display of all upcoming public study sessions, including sessions that the user has not signed up for.
+The public Calendar page is a visual display of all upcoming public study sessions, including sessions that the user has not signed up for.
 Users may click on a day to create a study session for that day, or may click existing study sessions for more details.

-####Chat Room
+####Chat Room Page

 <img class="ui fluid centered image" src="/screenshots/messagesPage.png">
 A chat room for all online users is also available under the "Chat Room" tab.